sisoe24/hammerspoon-vscode/README.md

   > -- Look for Spoons in ~/.hammerspoon/MySpoons as well
   > package.path = package.path .. ";" ..  hs.configdir .. "/MySpoons/?.spoon/init.lua"
   > ```

+- `Console: Focus Output Window` - `hammerspoon.console.focusOutputWindow`

+  When reloading Hammerspoon from extension command, focus directly on the output window.

+  > Tip: I always have `hs.console.clearConsole()` at the top of the `init.lua` since
+  > it gets pretty messy understanding where starts what.

 ## 1.5.
 Known Issues